WebOrigami/docs/content/pattern/transform.md

 In the last step, we defined an in-memory JavaScript object to hold the set of markdown content we want to convert to HTML.
 We wrapped the object in a `Map` so that other code can access that content in an abstract way, without the need to know specifically how and where that content is stored.

 With that in place, we can now write code to transform the map of markdown into HTML.
-The interesting thing is that we will define this transformation as another `Map`!
+The interesting thing is that we will define the result of this transformation as another `Map`!

 ## Visualize the transformation

 We've already used a general strategy to define a `Map` backed by a plain object.
 We can use that same strategy to define one `Map` backed by a second `Map`.

-In our markdown-to-HTML transformation, we will create a virtual map of HTML content based on the real map of markdown content.
+In our markdown-to-HTML transformation, we will create a virtual map of HTML content based on the original map of markdown content.
 The maps will have the same shape, but the keys and values will both differ.

 <div class="sideBySide split2to3">
   <figure>